caleb-beers/bisect_example/README.md

 3. Most importantly, you'll see a SHA value.
 SHA stands for Secure Hash Algorithm, and that's all you need to know about it right now.
 Each commit has a unique SHA value.
 Find the SHA value for the commit labeled "Commit 1".

-4. Run this command in your terminal, without quotes: "git bisect start HEAD <SHA Value from Step 3>"
+4. Run this command in your terminal, without quotes: "git bisect start HEAD <SHA Value from Step 3>".
+This need not include the whole SHA value, only the first five characters.

-5. Then, you can manually look at the contents of test.txt, using 'git bisect good' and 'git bisect bad' as necessary to indicate which commits are good or bad.
+5. Now git bisect will take you through the commit history that you've specified until you find the most recent commit without the bug.
+For each commit, you can type "git show <first five chars of SHA>:<filename>" in order to see the text of the file so you can check if it still has the bad code.
+If it does, type "git bisect bad".
+If not, type "git bisect good".

-6. git bisect reset
+6. If you want to abort this process, then at any point you can type "git bisect reset".

-7. Once you have done all the previous steps, you can revert the commit identified to be bad: git revert <commit identified as bad>
+7. Once you have done all the previous steps, you can revert the commit identified to be bad: git revert <commit identified as bad>.

 8. Continue to Part II where the tests are automated.